 Can I get an injunction against my abusive partner?

-You may decide that it is safe to return to your home if you get an injunction.
+If you’re a victim of domestic violence, you may decide that it’s safe to return to your home if you get an injunction.
 There are two types:

 I’m embarrassed to ask for help